novasamatech/parity-signer/README.md

 Since most of the application logic is concentrated in the `rust` folder, it makes sense to review it separately.

-There are 3 actual endpoints in `rust` folder: `signer`, which is source of library used for Signer itself; `generate_message`, which is used to update Signer repo with new built-in network information and to generate over-the-airgap updates; and `qr_reader_pc` which is a minimalistic app to parse qr codes that we had to write since there was no reasonably working alternative.
+There are 3 actual endpoints in `rust` folder: `signer`, which is source of library used for Vault itself; `generate_message`, which is used to update Vault repo with new built-in network information and to generate over-the-airgap updates; and `qr_reader_pc` which is a minimalistic app to parse qr codes that we had to write since there was no reasonably working alternative.

 Sub-folders of the `rust` folder:

 - `constants` — constant values defined for the whole workspace.
-- 🔥 `db_handling` — all database-related operations for Signer and `generate_message` tool.
+- 🔥 `db_handling` — all database-related operations for Vault and `generate_message` tool.
 Most of the business logic is contained here.
 - `defaults` — built-in and test data for database
 - `definitions` — objects used across the workspace are defined here
 - `files` — contains test files and is used for build and update generation processes.
 Most contents are gitignored.
 - `generate_message` — tool to generate over-the-airgap updates and maintain network info database on hot side
-- 🔥 `navigator` — navigation for Signer app; it is realized in rust to unify app behavior across the platforms
+- 🔥 `navigator` — navigation for Vault app; it is realized in rust to unify app behavior across the platforms
 - `parser` - parses signable transactions.
 This is internal logic for `transaction_parsing` that is used when signable transaction is identified, but it could be used as a standalone lib for the same purpose.
 - `printing_balance` — small lib to render tokens with proper units
-- `qr_reader_pc` — small standalone PC app to parse QR codes in Signer ecosystem.
+- `qr_reader_pc` — small standalone PC app to parse QR codes in Vault ecosystem.
 Also is capable of parsing multiframe payloads (theoretically, in practice it is not feasible due to PC webcam low performance)
-- `qr_reader_phone` — logic to parse QR payloads in Signer
+- `qr_reader_phone` — logic to parse QR payloads in Vault
 - `qrcode_rtx` — multiframe erasure-encoded payload generator for signer update QR animation.
 - `qrcode_static` — generation of static qr codes used all over the workspace
 - 🔥 `signer` — FFI interface crate to generate bindings that bridge native code and rust backend
-- `transaction_parsing` — high-level parser for all QR payloads sent into Signer
+- `transaction_parsing` — high-level parser for all QR payloads sent into Vault
 - `transaction_signing` — all operations that could be performed when user accepts payload parsed with transaction_parsing

 > 🔥 — this emoji means an important folder for the application logic